Romero Days 2025: The Future of Romero Studies

 St John’s University (New York)

 Meghan J. Clark is a professor of moral theology at St John’s University, New York.
-Active as a public theologian, she is an expert in Catholic Social Teaching and has published extensively on the principle of solidarity.
+She is an expert in Catholic Social Teaching and has published extensively on the principle of solidarity.
 She is author of The Vision of Catholic Social Thought: the Virtue of Solidarity and the Praxis of Human Rights (Fortress Press, 2014) and co-editor of Public Theology and the Global Common Good: The Contribution of David Hollenbach (Orbis, 2106).
-In 2022, she was assistant coordinator for North America for the global theology project “Doing Theology from the Existential Peripheries,” a project of the Migrant & Refugee Section of the Holy See’s Dicastery for the Promotion of Integral Human Development.
+In 2022, she was assistant coordinator for North America for “Doing Theology from the Existential Peripheries,” a global theology project of the Migrant & Refugee Section of the Holy See’s Dicastery for the Promotion of Integral Human Development.
 A senior fellow at St. John’s Vincentian Center for Church and Society, Clark also serves as a faculty expert for the Holy See’s Mission to the United Nations.

 Elizabeth O’Donnell Gandolfo